SUNWOOKLEE04/student-portfolio/README.md

+미디어 파일을 제외한 README.md로 수정해드릴게요:

 # Student Portfolio Website

-A collaborative portfolio website showcasing student projects, skills, and achievements.
+A collaborative portfolio website showcasing student projects, skills, and achievements, featuring an integrated basketball-themed sub-project.

 ## 📋 Project Overview
 This is a semester project featuring a multi-student portfolio website built with HTML, CSS, and JavaScript.
-The website includes individual sections for each student, displaying their personal information, projects, skills, and accomplishments.
+The website includes individual sections for each student and a dedicated basketball project showcasing web development skills.

 ## 🌟 Features
 - **Multi-student Portfolio**: Individual sections for each team member
+- **Basketball Sub-project**: Dedicated basketball information website
 - **Responsive Design**: Works on desktop, tablet, and mobile devices
 - **Interactive Elements**: Dynamic content and smooth navigation
 - **Comprehensive Sections**:
   - About Me pages
-  - Project showcases
+  - Project showcases (including Basketball project)
   - Skills visualization
   - Awards and accomplishments
   - Photo galleries